fedi-e2ee/public-key-directory-specification/README.md

 However, the projects that build *atop* this building block should take pains to minimize the friction for non-technical users.
 (That includes the other projects we will be opening in this GitHub organization!)

-### Our Guiding Principals
+### Our Guiding Principles

-All design decisions for this proposal have been influenced by the following guiding principals.
+All design decisions for this proposal have been influenced by the following guiding principles.

 1. Build for people, and
 2. Security over legacy